Bakhytgul-dev/Interview-questions/README.md

 What is HTML and what is it used for?

-   Answ: HTML stands for HyperText Markup Language.
-It is the standard language used to create and structure content on the web.
+   Answ: <details>HTML stands for HyperText Markup Language. <summary> It is the standard language used to create and structure content on the web.

    HTML is used to: